AIcrowd/neurips2020-procgen-starter-kit/README.md

 ```

 ## How do I add a custom Model ?
-To add a custom model, create a file inside `models/` directory and name is `models/my_vision_network.py`.
+To add a custom model, create a file inside `models/` directory and name it `models/my_vision_network.py`.
 Please refer [here](https://github.com/AIcrowd/neurips2020-procgen-starter-kit/blob/master/models/my_vision_network.py ) for a working implementation of how to add a custom model.
 You can then set the `custom_model` field in the experiment yaml to `my_vision_network` to cause that model to be used.

 ## How do I add a custom Algorithm/Trainable/Agent ?